-Bobby Chacon had been an overnight sensation in California, a hugely popular young fighter attracting big crowds to the Inglewood Forum and the Olympic Auditorium.
+Bobby Chacon had been an overnight sensation in California, a popular young fighter attracting big crowds to the Inglewood Forum and the Olympic Auditorium.
 But as quickly as he raised hopes and attracted fans, he let them down, losing his first world title just three months after winning it when he was stopped by Mexican legend Ruben Olivares in June of ’75.

 It had been a rocky ride ever since, as the fighter they called “The Schoolboy” struggled to get another chance at a world title.
 Despite a big non-title win over Olivares in August of ’77, losses to Rafael “Bazooka” Limon and Arturo Leon held him back.
 But he had earned this shot at Arguello’s WBC super featherweight championship by rebounding with five wins, and a big crowd set the turnstiles spinning at the Forum, everyone hoping to see Chacon get to the top of the mountain again.

 But if Bobby was the more popular fighter, there was no question as to who was the underdog in this match, as Alexis Arguello was both a distinguished titlist and a very dangerous puncher.
-Yes, he had suffered a non-title loss to crafty Vilomar Fernandez in July of 78, but that was the only setback of late, as Arguello had established himself as one of boxing’s best champions with convincing victories over the same fighters who had given Chacon so much trouble: Olivares, Leon and Limon.
+Yes, he had suffered a non-title loss to crafty Vilomar Fernandez in July of 78, but that was the only setback of late, as Arguello had established himself as one of the game’s best champions with convincing victories over the same fighters who had given Chacon so much trouble: Olivares, Leon and Limon.
 Add in two big wins over former champ Alredo Escalera and you had an elite-level pugilist with almost impeccable credentials.
 Few thought Chacon had the required power and fortitude to take the title from “The Explosive Thin Man.”

 But for six rounds Chacon made fools of the odds-makers.
 Showing the courage and skills which had earned him such an enthusiastic following on the west coast, the challenger, despite being five inches shorter, boxed with authority, making the champion miss time and again, “The Schoolboy” countering with sharp right hands.
 Bobby sustained a cut over his right eye in the second round, but it didn’t appear to bother the challenger as he jousted with smooth efficiency, winning rounds with a sharp jab, the counter right, and solid body punches.
 The champion stalked Chacon and on occasion landed some heavy body shots of his own, but Arguello was consistently beaten to the punch.

-Chacon’s performance reminded ringsiders of his dominant knockout win back in ’74 over current featherweight champion Danny Lopez as “The Schoolboy” stuck to his game-plan and smartly refused to go toe-with-toe with the powerful Arguello, instead slipping the champion’s shots to land his own.
+Chacon’s performance reminded ringsiders of his dominant knockout win in 1974 over current featherweight champion Danny Lopez as “The Schoolboy” stuck to his game-plan and smartly refused to go toe-with-toe with the powerful Arguello, instead slipping the champion’s shots to land his own.
 The champion knew he was behind and his frustration became evident in round six when, uncharacteristically, he deliberately struck the challenger after the bell.
 The obvious foul brought a rain of boos from the pro-Chacon crowd.

 But everything changed in round seven, as it can when one faces a fighter with legit one-shot knockout power.
 A perfectly timed right uppercut sent Chacon staggering across the ring.
-He dropped to a crouch and took an eight count and action resumed Arguello pinned Bobby to the ropes and unleashed a furious barrage.
+He dropped to a crouch and took an eight count and when action resumed Arguello pinned Bobby to the ropes and unleashed a furious barrage.
 Some punches landed, some missed, but the fusillade turned the cut from round two into a deep gash.
 Chacon was fighting back gallantly by the end of the round, but his face was covered in blood.
 Between rounds the ringside doctor ordered the fight stopped and it went into the books as a seventh round TKO.

 Classy as always, Arguello gave credit where it was due: “Bobby Chacon is a good fighter, very intelligent.
 I told everyone it was going to be a tough fight and it was.”